Wairimu5/To-Do-App/README.md

 ## Access the To-Do List App

-You can access and use the To-Do List app via this link: [To-Do List App](https://wairimu5.github.io/To-Do-App/)
+You can access and use the To-Do List app via this link: [To-Do List App](https://wairimu5.github.io/To-Do-App/) You can access the video demo via this link [To-Do List App](https://youtu.be/nyO3E1O-SXE)